tashian/multiverse/README.md

 ## Thank you

-Thank you to [Rhizome](http://rhizome.org/) for supporting the creation of this project.
+Thank you to [Rhizome](http://rhizome.org/) for supporting the creation of this project, and for being a champion of digital art and culture.